 5. Silly, Frilly Aprons

 Don’t get me wrong — I love looking through the Anthro sale section as much as the next aspiring domestic goddess.
 But friends and family have given me so many aprons over the years.
 You only collect more when you start working in a restaurant.
 Plus, my taste has gotten more utilitarian: I like aprons in solid colors and sturdy materials.
 And kind of like with underwear, I pretty much want to pick them out for myself.
 (If any gift-givers are reading, thanks for the thought!
 But how about some fancy baking chocolate or vanilla, instead?)

 After upending the kitchen drawers, it was time to face facts: I owned at least a dozen spatulas — most of them pink.
 Why?
 I don’t know!
 They just want to come home with me!
 I kept a few big ones, a few small ones, and set the rest free.
 And I started relying more on my bench scraper and mini offset spatula for jobs like scraping anything off your board, or smoothing batters and frostings.

 7. Tangled Takeout Containers

-My favorite tool from cooking school is plastic and costs 25 cents.
+My favorite tool from cooking school is plastic and cheap.
 Yes, I mean deli containers!
 A deli container can do so much more than just hold takeout.
-It's a prep bowl, a measuring cup, a water bottle (just sniff for garlic, first).
+It’s a prep bowl, a measuring cup, a water bottle (just sniff for garlic, first).
 I threw out every other storage tub in my home.
 Tupperware, tiffins, and bento boxes, sayonara.
 Just start ordering noodle soup from a place that uses good ones and keep stacking.